Torrencem/fixed_vec/post.md

 }
 ```

 Notice all the fields are private, so only we in our library can construct it.
 Now, we'll make a name function, that applies any name to wrap a type in ``Named``.
-We'll make this safe, since it makes sense in our use case:
+We'll make this unsafe, since it makes sense in our use case:

 ```rust
 /// Safety: